Islamic Kasim Tuet Memorial College: Student life

+IKTMC's student composition includes students from Malaysia, India, Nepal, Bangladesh, Pakistan, Philippines, Iran, Indonesia, Saudi Arabia, China, and Yemen.

 School bus service

 The school provides school bus service from all parts of Kowloon and New Territories (Tuen Mun, Yuen Long, Tin Shui Wai, Kam Tin, Tung Chung, Kwai Chung, Tsuen Wan, Lai King, Sha Tin, Tseung Kwan O, etc.) to the school and vice versa.

 Oversea educational trips

 The school has organized trips to Umrah, Brunei, Turkey, Germany, Switzerland, USA, China (Beijing, Shanghai, Hainan etc.), Singapore, Malaysia and Japan over the past few years.

 Notable staff and alumni

-Wong Ka Chun (Max)

-He is awarded as one of the Ten Outstanding Young Persons Hong Kong 2017.
-He is a registered teacher, social worker, and auxiliary police inspector.
-He is the head of Discipline and Counseling Committee in IKTMC.

-Cheng Ka Ho

-Ka Ho, MH graduated from Islamic College (later named as Islamic Kasim Tuet Memorial College) in 1990s.
-Previously the captain of Hong Kong Martial Arts Team, he is now the Senior Business Development Manager of the Hopewell Holdings Limited.
-He won three world championships in Nan Gun (Southern Staff) and Nan Quan (Southern boxing) in 1999, 2003 and 2005 competitions respectively.

 Ifzal Zaffar

 He graduated in the school year of 2013–2014 at the Islamic Kasim Tuet Memorial College.
 He is now a member of the Yau Tsim district patrol unit.
 Ifzal Zaffar made headlines around the world in 2017 after he climbed up the crane on a construction site near the Western Harbour Tunnel and persuaded the distressed man to come down by reassuring him in Urdu.